Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 I am basically stacking the states one on top of another with the only complicated bit being going to the pause screen.
 What is happening there is that I want the game screen to be in the background and maybe grayed out so I pass the current game screen to it.
 It is being passed as a const because I don't want it to be changed and this enforces that.
-Anyway this was the easy setup bit, all the fun and hard stuff goes in those comments mentioning logic as well as whatever happens in handleInput.
+Anyway this was the easy setup bit, all the fun and hard stuff goes in those comments mentioning logic and possibly whatever happens in handleInput.

 &nbsp;&nbsp;&nbsp;Speaking of handleInput I have figured out how I want to do it.
 Really when it comes down to it there is two control schemes only.
 A menu control scheme and the ingame control scheme.
-Since two of three are the menu version that will be true so I put it as the argument in the MainScreen and PauseScreen drawScreen call and false for GameScreen.
+Since two of three are the menu version I can use a bool as the argument and the menu version will be true.
-Also lets rename it to getInput as I have decided to have it just return an int depending on what key is pressed with any that don't do anything returning -1.
+Also lets rename it to getInput as I have decided to have it just return an int depending on what key is pressed with any result that doesn't do anything returning -1.
 The actual function code will be a simple switch statement.
 Code for both the change to the call and the implementation are just below.